csarrazi/CsaGuzzleBundle/src/Resources/doc/event_subscribers.md

 </service>
 ```

-Subscribers are automatically used by all your clients, if you are using semantic configuration.
+Subscribers are automatically used by all your clients.
+However, if you wish to, you can disable a specific subscriber,
-However, if you wish to, you can disable a specific subscriber, for a given client:
+for a given client:

 ```yml
 csa_guzzle: